Oregon Paid Family and Medical Leave Insurance

 Paid Leave Oregon Law (HB 2005)

-Oregon House Bill 2005 creates a paid family and medical leave insurance program in the state of Oregon.
-This benefit may be available to employees beginning in September 2023.
+Oregon House Bill 2005 created a paid family and medical leave insurance program in the state of Oregon.
+This benefit is now available to employees.

 Employers are required to participate in the state program unless they have an approved equivalent plan, such as one provided by Arch Insurance.
 Employers are required to submit contributions (deductions from payroll) to the state.
 Employers who file for approval of an equivalent private plan will be exempt from state contributions.
 These employers will remain exempt from state contributions as long as they retain an approved equivalent plan for their employees.